 Ball Screw Assembly for Talk Show Set

-Facilitating Set Movement on an Afternoon Talk Show With Specially Configured Nook Ball Screws
+Set Movement on an Afternoon Talk Show with Specially Configured Nook Ball Screws

 With its reputation as a leader in the development of theatrical, entertainment, and studio systems, Chicago Scenic Studios, Inc. (CSSI), was the natural choice to work on a highly innovative broadcast set for an afternoon talk show shot in Chicago, Illinois.
 The one-of-a-kind, cutting-edge set contains nearly 50 points of motion in all.